White House says DOJ had ‘unprecedented access’ to Biden home during search - NewsBreak

 The search followed Trump’s return to the National Archives of documents, including 184 with classified markings, that had been held at Mar-a-Lago after he left the White House.

-The post White House says DOJ had ‘unprecedented access’ to Biden home during search appeared first on Louisiana Illuminator .
+The post White House says DOJ had ‘unprecedented access’ to Biden home during search appeared first on Daily Montanan .